waveform80/blinkenxmas/docs/tutorial1.rst

 You will need to be comfortable doing the following:

-* Soldering, unless you buy a Pico WH with the headers pre-soldered
+* Soldering, unless you buy a :term:`Pico` WH with the headers pre-soldered

-* Crimping, unless all your LED strips have connectors suitable for a breadboard pre-crimped onto them
+* Crimping, unless all your :term:`LED` strips have connectors suitable for a breadboard pre-crimped onto them

 * Wiring a mains power lead to a power supply; this just means some wire in